greenonline/TRS80Taipan/Misc/Hacks/README.md

 2060 IF NUM <= C THEN BANK = BANK + NUM: C = C - NUM: GOSUB 130: GOTO 2100
 2070 GOSUB 760
 2100 REM WITHDRAW
-2110 REM VTAB 13 : HTAB 1
-2120 REM PRINT "HOW MUCH WILL YOU WITHDRAW?                                           " 2120 REM PRINT "HOW MUCH WILL YOU WITHDRAW?"
-2120 VTAB 13 : PRINT A$: VTAB 14: PRINT A$ : VTAB 13: PRINT "HOW MUCH WILL YOU WITHDRAW?";
+2110 REM VTAB 13 : PRINT A$: VTAB 14: PRINT A$ : VTAB 13: PRINT "HOW MUCH WILL YOU WITHDRAW?";
 2120 VTAB 13 : PRINT A$: VTAB 14: PRINT A$: VTAB 15: PRINT A$ : VTAB 13: PRINT "BANK: " BANK: VTAB 14: PRINT "----------------------": VTAB 15: PRINT "HOW MUCH WILL YOU WITHDRAW?";
 2130 GOSUB 310
 2140 IF X$ = "A" THEN PRINT CHR$ (8);: INVERSE:PRINT "ALL"; : NORMAL: NUM = BANK